apache/flink-ml/docs/README.md

     {{< artifact flink-ml-core withScalaVersion >}}

-This will be replaced by the maven artifact for flink-streaming-java that users should copy into their pom.xml file.
+This will be replaced by the maven artifact for flink-ml-core that users should copy into their pom.xml file.
 It will render out to:

 ```xml